thanegill/dotphiles/README.md

                            "~/.dotphiles/linkphiles")
     --force              Force removal of old dotphiles and installation of vim plugins.
     --novim              Do not install Vim plugins.
-Vundle will still be install.
+NeoBundle will still be install.
 Useful for faster install.]

 dotphiles update [-h] [--branch BRANCH] [--dotphilesdir PATH] [--linkphile PATH]